Grant users and groups access

 Changing Group Permissions

 Bitbucket allows account administrators to grant access to repositories by adding Groups.
 When a repository is added to the account, Bitbucket automatically adds any account-level groups that have repository permissions.
 This means the groups that appear on repository's User and group access page may come via the account-level Groups or directly by adding them at the repository-level.

 When a group is added to a repository, either automatically by Bitbucket or manually by a repository administrator, the group has the default permissions defined at the account-level.
 Repository administrator's can change group permissions at the repository level or they can remove the group all-together; These are called repository-level permissions.
 Once you establish repository-level permissions for a group, these repository-level permissions remain in effect, no matter if account administrators later change the permissions on the account-level.

 If account administrators remove a group, the group is removed from every repository to which it has access.
-For more information on creating and removing groups, see Manage groups.
+For more information on creating and removing groups, see Organize groups for your repositories.

 How Repository Access Impact Plans and Billing

 What happens when the maximum number of users for an account is exceeded because you have granted repository permissions to a group?
 If the user count goes over the plan limit for your account, then access becomes read only for all your private repositories.
 The repository owner and creator still has write access to each repository, and administrators can still administer the repository.

 Account owners or repository administrator remove excess users and groups from the account or from its repositories.
 For more information, see Bitbucket Cloud plan details.